juniorsundarCasual/TGT/vault/volume-4.chapter-268.md

 "Since they aren't aligned with the Sect Alliance, you are only a part of that organisation in name.
 We, however, are aligned with the Alliance and your membership with us has a layer of legal binding that secures your position."

-Noticing the unchanged scepticism on their faces, Guy sighed and added, "I know that you still can trust me.
+Noticing the unchanged scepticism on their faces, Guy sighed and added, "I know that you still can't trust me.
 So let me give you some more practical assurances: until our Sect passes the preliminary audit, we cannot undertake any underhanded or grey tactics that could violate the Alliance's or the Empire's laws."

 This did turn the kids' opinions slightly.
 To them, the legally binding nature of the relationship mattered a lot.
 If their existence was above board and insured, they wouldn't have to put up with all the dirty business the Beggars' Sect puts them up for.